 Based on the results of the Report on Teaching The Future and the work done on the Climate education dashboard, a teacher training course will be created, piloted and tested with secondary schoolteachers, and then finalised for use with schools, teacher trainers, teachers, educators in NGOs and other relevant target groups.

-The following modules are proposed
+The following modules have been developed

 MODULE 1: CLIMATE – ADDRESSING THE CHALLENGE

 MODULE 3: ENCOURAGING STUDENTS’ ENGAGEMENT TO LOCAL ISSUES